geeknik/my-awesome-stars/topics.md

 ## npm

-- [safedep/vet](https://github.com/safedep/vet) - 🚀 Code Analysis & Policy as Code for Open Source Software Supply Chain
+- [safedep/vet](https://github.com/safedep/vet) - Next Generation Software Composition Analysis (SCA) with Malicious Package Detection, Code Context & Policy as Code
 - [fireproof-storage/fireproof](https://github.com/fireproof-storage/fireproof) - The vibe coding database runs in the browser, fits in the context window, and syncs anywhere.
 - [aydinnyunus/PackageSpy](https://github.com/aydinnyunus/PackageSpy) - PackageSpy is a versatile command-line tool designed to simplify the process of searching for packages on two popular package managers
 - [firefart/hijagger](https://github.com/firefart/hijagger) - Checks all maintainers of all NPM and Pypi packages for hijackable packages through domain re-registration